 Chico Natural Foods Co-op is a natural foods consumer cooperative, which means we're owned by our shoppers!
 Anyone can become an owner, and everyone can shop here regardless of ownership.
-We now serve over 3000 active owners with gross annual sales nearing $6 million.
+We now serve over 3000 active owners with gross annual sales over $4 million.
 Owners receive a portion of our profits each year.
-A board of directors (democratically elected by owners) holds responsibility for ensuring the Co-op meets the needs of the owners and that our resources are used wisely.
+A Board of Directors (democratically elected by owners) holds responsibility for ensuring the Co-op meets the needs of the owners and that our resources are used wisely.

 You can learn more about co-ops at the National Co-op Grocers website.

 In 1973, 15 Chico families banded together as a buying club to bring a new way of choosing food to the local community.
 They wanted an alternative to food that was over-processed, sugary, or contained pesticides, herbicides, and artificial additives.
 The buying club grew from a parking lot meeting-spot to a store front and was located at 15th St. and Park Ave, 1st and Orange, and for a short time right across the street from its current location at 8th St. and Main St in 1988.

 CNFC functioned as a non-profit until December of 2001 when the members voted to convert to a legal Cooperative and become a member of the National Cooperative Grocers Association.
 The process was completed in June 2004 when the Co-op sold its first Member-Owner Equity Shares.
 Today the Co-op has over 3,000 owners and continues to uphold its original purpose as a place to buy products that are healthy for both the consumer and the environment.

 CNFC is involved in the Butte County community in many ways: